reddit/node-api-client/README.md

 const LinkRecord = new Record(LINK_TYPE, 't3_4gonrl');
 ```

+##### A note on pagination (3.12.0+):
+Records have a property called paginationId.
+By default, this will be the same as uuid.
+This is useful for when the uuid of your model is different than the id you'll be using for pagination.
+See [Subreddit's Model](/models2/Subreddit.es6.js) for an example of a Model with a different UUID than paginationId.

 They are produced by [Models](/apiBase/Model.es6.js).
 The Model class provides type checking and immutability for your api data.
 You define models in terms of Properties and types.